suhaskvittal/suhaskvittal.github.io/_pages/about.md

 millions of qubits.
 If we could reduce these overheads by 10x (or more!), then useful quantum advantage could be achieved within the next 10 years, as opposed when I start getting gray hairs.

+My research has been published in top-tier computer architecture conferences (ISCA, MICRO, HPCA, ASPLOS).
+Below is a truncated list of my lead-author papers.